Lithgow Small Arms Factory Museum

 Showcasing Australia's industrial history in technical and human terms

-The history of the Lithgow Small Arm Factory is about people - their aspirations, disappointments, and achievements, the economic and social hardships endured, the influence of our British heritage on Australia in the early 1900s, and sheer human stubborness.
+The history of the Lithgow Small Arms Factory is about people - their aspirations, achievements and disappointments, the economic and social hardships endured, the influence of our British heritage on Australia in the early 1900s, and sheer human stubborness.
 It is also about the introduction of new technologies into the emerging new nation.
-The Lithgow Factory was Australia's first high precision mass production facility.
+Lithgow SAF was Australia's first high precision mass production facility.
+This Museum was formed to celebrate its history.

 A comprehensive display of machine guns, rifles, handguns and related items from around the world.
 Unique to this museum are Australian designed and produced experimental, prototype and pre-production weapons.